siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 We enfore Rules 2 and 3 in the CNF we give to the SAT solver and then iterate over all the given solutions to find one that follows Rule 1.

+These Rules have been explained in my video linked above.

 ## Lines around a Cell/Another Line

+#### Lines Around a Line

 ```python
 def linesAround(x,y,horizontal,pre):